gammapy/gammapy/docs/install.rst

 Installation
 ============

+`gammapy` works with Python 2 and Python 3 (specifically 2.6, 2.7 and 3.3 or later).

 To install the latest `gammapy` stable version the easiest way is using the `pip <http://www.pip-installer.org/>`_ installer::

    pip install gammapy